 In digital matters, during a time of deep economic crisis, widespread social upheaval, and unprecedented nativist furor, the BRICS grouping provides pointers to the future shape of a new global (digital) order.
 The war in Ukraine marked the most significant military conflict, including cyberwarfare, in Europe since WWII.
 Except the Putin administration bent on restoring its sphere of influence in the former Soviet states and mounting a direct challenge to the U.S. as a global superpower (Hinck, Cooley & Kluver, 2019), China and other emerging powers seem more interested in rising alongside the U.S. without either assimilating into the current Western-centric global order or directly challenging it (Barma, Ratner & Weber, 2014).
 Instead, they have been creating a "parallel order" (Stuenkel, 2016) to accommodate and complement existent international institutions while making more room for their own autonomy and ability to bargain, compete and mitigate risks associated with dependence on external products or services in an increasingly multipolar world.
 China, for instance, has developed over the last 25 years the only digital ecosystem to rival Silicon Valley's in both scale and sophistication (Miao, Jiang & Pang, 2021).
-India has also built a whole set of Digital Public Infrastructure (DPIs) for identity, payments and data exchange that offer an alternative framework for the private sector-led platforms created by either the U.S. or Chinese firms (see Hariharan & Natarajan's chapter in this volume).
+India has also built a set of digital public infrastructure widely known as the "India Stack" (Desai, Manoharan, Jayanth, & Zack, 2023; Raghavan, Jain & Varma, 2019) for identity, payments and data exchange that offer an alternative framework for the private sector-led platforms created by either the U.S. or Chinese firms (see Hariharan & Natarajan's chapter in this volume for a payment example).

 Russia's invasion of Ukraine in 2022 puts its BRICS partners in a difficult bind.
 The BRICS bloc, notably China, endorses territorial sovereignty.
 Ten days after the war started, the BRICS-led New Development Bank stopped all new transactions in Russia, signaling its willingness to avert risks (USCC, 2022).
 Yet, as the war dragged on and motivated by self-interest, the BRICS bloc did not impose on Russia the same sanctions as the U.S. and EU did, citing NATO expansion as a legitimate security concern (CNN, 2022).
-Instead, despite clear divergence of opinions on the war, the group tried to maintain neutrality and continued with the annual BRICS meeting (USCC, 2022).
-The 2022 BRICS summit reiterated the grouping's commitment for intra-BRICS cooperation focused on sustainable development towards building a global order more favorable to developing countries to address issues including food insecurity, energy shortage, inflation, debt crisis and de-dollarization (CNN, 2022).
+Instead, despite some divergent opinions on the war, the group tried to maintain neutrality and continued with the annual BRICS meeting (USCC, 2022).
+Witnessing the severe economic sanctions U.S. and EU imposed on Russia, in particular the seizing of Russia central bank's overseas assets of \$300 billion by the U.S. due to its invasion of Ukraine which is not legal by U.S. Treasury Secretary Janet Yellen's own admission (Lawder, 2022), many developing countries are reconsidering their economic, political and technological alliances in a U.S. dollar-denominated and -dominated global economy (CGTN, 2022b).